tehboatler/ShopHelperv4/README.md

 ### Use Cases

 #### Quick Shop Restocking
-The prices you set can be set to be copied to clipboard after matching items.
-This makes it super easy to put stock up in your shop with the prices you've set.
+The prices of your items can be set to be copied to clipboard after matching items.
+This makes it easier to put stock up in your shop with the prices you've attributed.

 ![Quick Restocking](demo_video/Pasted%20image%2020250401150007.png)